wolfag/mycoin/README.md

 5. **Utilities**
    - `useDebounce` custom hook for debounced callbacks.
    - `matchCurrency(item, { query })`: matches item name/code with query.
+      - The coin’s name (e.g. Bitcoin) starts with the search term
+      - The coin’s name contains a partial match with a ‘ ’ (space) prefixed to the search term
+      - The coin’s symbol starts with the search term
    - `getTestId` for test automation.

 6. **Testing**